OmegaSunkey/awesomeplugins/UserPFP/src/main/kotlin/om/ega/sunkey/userpfp/README.md

 ## how to get?!?!

-Please join https://discord.gg/5UGfnTrWez and upload both your static and animated picture in #profile-pictures.
-Follow the requirements or you will be disallowed to have one.
+Please join https://discord.gg/3VxcnBKcF6 and upload your pfp (animated or static) to #pfp-requests Follow the requirements or you will be disallowed to have one.

 ## Credits